zarf-dev/proposals/0026-enhanced-state-management/README.md

 ##### Unit tests

-- `DeployedPackage.Events` are appended (never overwritten) for every deploy/remove outcome, including `Cancelled`; `DeployedComponent.LastEvent` is overwritten on every deploy/remove attempt against that component.
+- `DeployedPackage.Events` appends `InProgress` and terminal transitions for deploy/remove attempts; `DeployedComponent.LastEvent` is overwritten as the latest component attempt progresses.
 - `LatestEvent()` returns the newest event, while `LastSuccessfulDeploy()` skips newer failed, cancelled, and remove events and returns `false` when no successful deploy remains in retained history.
 - `DeployedPackage.Events` retention caps at the configured number of entries, evicting the oldest entry first without clearing the independent successful `DeployConfig` snapshot.
 - A successful deploy stores an independent normalized `DeployConfig` snapshot whose digest matches the successful event; failed and cancelled deploys retain the previous snapshot, and remove attempts do not replace it.
 - `--reuse-config` copies the stored config before merging explicit new inputs, preserves unspecified prior inputs, applies explicit inputs with normal precedence, and fails before side effects when no stored config exists.
 - Default inspect, status, confirmation, and state-related log rendering does not expose the persisted config field, and loading it for reuse does not print it.
-- `DeployConfig.Digest()` is deterministic: repeated calls with the same config, and calls with map literals built in a different key order, all produce the same digest; the digest changes when `SetVariables`, `Values`, `NamespaceOverride`, or `ValuesOverridesMap` change, and does not change when only imperative `DeployOptions` fields change.
+- `DeployConfig.Digest()` is deterministic: repeated calls with the same normalized config, map literals built in a different key order, and optional components supplied in a different order produce the same digest; the digest changes when deploy config changes and does not change when only imperative `DeployOptions` fields change.
+- Config digests parse and validate as `github.com/opencontainers/go-digest.Digest` values and use SHA-256.
 - `DeployConfig.Digest()` returns an error rather than panicking when given a value `encoding/json` can't marshal.
 - `RemoveConfig.Digest()` has the same determinism and error-handling properties as `DeployConfig.Digest()`, scoped to its smaller `Values`/`NamespaceOverride` field set; it does not change when only imperative `RemoveOptions` fields (`Timeout`, `SkipVersionCheck`) change.
 - Prune scope parsing handles an absent flag, bare `--prune`, each explicit scope, a comma-separated scope list, `all`, unknown scopes, and scopes not applicable to the command.